-We are an organization of eight North Coast Councils which operate with the cooperation and participation of the RTA as a Weight of Loads Group, under the authority of the Roads Act 1993.
+We are an organization of eight North Coast Councils which operate with the cooperation and participation of the RMS as a Weight of Loads Group, under the authority of the Roads Act 1993.

 The member Councils are Tweed, Byron, Ballina, Kyogle, Richmond Valley, Lismore City, Clarence Valley and Tenterfield Council and the Group is administered by Ballina Shire Council.

 What Do We Do?

 The aims and objectives of NEWLOG are to preserve the road system asset and promote road safety, by encouraging heavy vehicles to comply with weight regulations on local and classified roads.
 The Regulations set down a schedule of maximum weights for various types of vehicles, which are designed to protect the road structure and ensure vehicles operate within the manufacturers specifications for safety.

 Why We Operate - The Effects Of Overloading

 It can be demonstrated that the life of the road network is being reduced significantly by damage resulting directly from the overloading of heavy vehicles.
 Engineers design and build roads taking into account many factors in the design life of a road.
 Heavy vehicle use is one such factor.
 Heavy vehicles exceeding the design mass limit for the pavement will hasten the deterioration of a road and cause a reduction in the actual life achieved by the pavement, with a consequential increase in maintenance costs and the need to rebuild the pavement at an earlier age.
 This process dramatically increases the whole of life cost of the road.

 Local roads are typically designed with a 20 year design life.
 A 10% overload by a heavy vehicle will increase the damage caused by 45% and reduce this working life to 13.8 years and a 50% overload will cause 285% increase in damage with a resultant reduction in the working life to 5.2 years.